1990 New York Giants season: Week 11: vs. Detroit Lions

-The Giants defeated the Detroit Lions 20–0 in Week 11 to improve to 10–0, and set a franchise record for wins to start to a season.
+The Giants defeated the Detroit Lions 20–0 in Week 11 to improve to 10–0, and set a franchise record for wins to start a season.
 Simms threw a 57-yard touchdown pass to receiver Mark Ingram in the second quarter to run the score to 17–0.
 After the Giants kicked a field goal to make the score 20–0, the teams played a scoreless second half.
 The shutout was the Giants' first of the season, and coach Parcells commented, "[t]he defense played very well.
 The offense played well when I let them.
 We played conservatively in the second half.
 We played pretty much error-free.
 We didn't do anything stupid."